 The BBB has closed 153 complaints against TRS Recovery Services in the past 3 years, with 36 closed in the past 12 months.
 Most of those complaints allege problems with billing and collections.
 As of December 2016, the Consumer Financial Protection Bureau (CFPB) has closed 36 complaints against TRS.
 Justia lists at least 12 cases of civil litigation involving TRS

 Sugar Land, TX 77478-3493

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely TRS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-The BBB has posted the following Alert on TRS’s profile page:
+Also, the BBB has posted the following Alert on TRS’s profile page: